 The Soggy Dollar Bar Painkiller drink got its name from everyone coming up from the beach to the bar with their soggy dollars.
-This is like a pina colada without the work.
+This tropical cocktail is like a piña colada without the work, combining the smooth flavors of rum, tropical fruit juices, and coconut cream.
+One sip of this full-flavored and very smooth rum concoction will transport you to the Caribbean, making it the perfect escape drink for any occasion.

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.